 Moth orchids are the most popular orchids and are very easy to grow

 Popular images of the phal include: Flat, glossy, spreading leaves support arching spikes of large white, pink, striped or yellow flowers; or smaller flowered varieties with greater numbers of flowers (multifloral), or varieties with brighter colors and fewer flowers (novelty) are also popular.
-Beware: there are a few different types of moth orchids; some are warm-blooming plants that come from hot and humid rainforests on the equator (these have a tenancy to produce ever-blooming spikes that should only be cut after they turn brown) while others, the more common type, come from higher elevation and are better-adapted to manage dryer climates and seasonal changes (temperature swings between 14-28C).
-No matter which type of Phalaenopsis you keep, your potting mix and care can allow you to grow both species in your home environment with success.
+Beware: there are a few different types of moth orchids; some are warm-blooming species that come from hot and humid rainforests near the equator (these have a tenancy to produce ever-blooming spikes that should only be cut after they turn brown) while others, the more common type, come from higher elevation (slightly further north from the equator) and are better-adapted to manage dryer climates and seasonal changes (temperature swings between 14-28C).
+No matter which type of Phalaenopsis you keep, your potting mix, watering tempo, and the care you provide the plants can allow you to grow all types of phalaenopsis in your home environment with success.

 Healthy Phalaenopsis start with healthy roots: